-Tutoring: The supplemental instructor for Math 1220 is Sofia Jones.
+SI: The supplemental instructor for Math 1220 is Ali Bonkoski.
 She will announce the SI sessions later.
+Take advantage of them if you can.

-In addition, general online and in-person tutoring is available.
-For in-person tutoring go to Solution Space, TY 233
+Tutoring: Both online tutoring and in-person tutoring (Solution Space, TY 233) are available.
 All tutoring information can be found at http://weber.edu/Tutoring.